Summarise this article with:

 Resource Public Key Infrastructure (RPKI)

-RPKI is the leading solution.
-It allows IP address holders to cryptographically sign Route Origin Authorizations (ROAs), which declare which AS is authorized to originate a specific prefix.
+RPKI is the primary technical solution.
+It lets IP address holders cryptographically sign Route Origin Authorizations (ROAs), which state which ASN is authorized to originate a specific prefix.

-- This ROA is published in a repository maintained by the RIR.
+- This ROA is published in a repository maintained by the relevant RIR.

 Looking Glass Servers

-Many networks operate "Looking Glass" servers that allow you to query their BGP routing tables remotely.
-This is useful for verifying how your routes appear from different vantage points on the internet.
+Many networks operate "Looking Glass" servers that let you query their BGP routing tables remotely.
+This is useful for seeing how your routes appear from different vantage points around the internet.

 Command Line (for network operators)